-Figure 11. “entangled beginnings 1” Lizzy Storm, acrylic, india ink, and pastel on found paper, 6 x 12 inches, 2020
+Figure 9. “entangled beginnings 1” Lizzy Storm, acrylic, india ink, and pastel on found paper, 6 x 12 inches, 2020

 I thought of Duchamp’s Standard Stoppages, and Max Ernst’s surrealist frottages, and Pollack’s drip paintings, but also of quantum uncertainty and chance.
 Tiny changes in position, air flow, force from my fingers, timing, and gravity, all coalescing to result in an instance, imaged with a crude transfer process in primitive materials.
+Taking the impression of the string solidifies this particular instance of the many superimposed possible configurations as real.
 As the reader of these divinatory casts, I could assign any meaning to them, or none.
 I recorded the outcomes as abstracted loop shapes signifying a character, letter, or word in a script from a parallel reality.
 The two-dimensionally compressed shape of the three-dimensional divining loop was transferred through rubbing onto a sheet of dyed, found paper.
 Being of the materials of drawing, dry marking medium on paper, I equated these pieces with drawing, while simultaneously confusing them with writing.
-This series was a way for me to have a working knowledge of the materials and mediums of drawing enough to explore process.
+With this series, I started settling into a palette of monochromatic blacks, greys, and whites with warm and cool undertones, and cultivating a practice using the limited material kit of paper, ink, charcoal, and other dry marking media like wax crayons, graphite, and carbon pigment pastels.
+I think part of why I chose to start working monochromatically was to reduce the variables of what I was presenting to have a focus on texture, pattern, gestalt shape, and linear gesture.
+This series was a way for me to break out of old habits of creating abstractions with a dependence on illusionistic space.
+It also gave me a chance to find ways to create totally non-objective forms that are somehow still linked to nature and natural processes.

 In addition to thinking of materials, I also thought about process.
-The process of mark making can take many forms, some of which are as simple as literally dragging a marking tool across a surface.
-A stick in the sand.
-A wet foot on a stone.
-Colored dust smudged with a finger.
-Or as elaborate as a prepared surface of finely ground and sifted marble dust suspended in skin glue medium marked with .999 percent fine silver.
+The process of mark making can take many forms, some of which are as simple as literally dragging (drawing) a marking tool across a surface, or a stick in the sand, a wet foot on a stone, colored dust smudged with a finger.
+Or it could be as elaborate as a prepared surface of finely ground and sifted marble dust suspended in skin glue medium marked with .999 percent fine silver.
 Certain surfaces do their recording better, or with a different quality, than others do. (illustration here of ink on vellum vs silverpoint – could be da Vinci?)
 Whereas I used to take the drawing mediums for granted, I now arrive at ideas about materials in a subjective, relational way.
 What can I allow my materials to say by allowing them to be themselves?
 Why say something in silverpoint when charcoal would do better?
 What other processes can I allude to and incorporate into my drawing practice by augmenting my approach to the medium?